 Titan Scholarships Update

 The online Titan Scholarships system closed on Sept.
 30, 2020 for Spring Term 2021 applications.
 Applicants will be notified of scholarship decisions via Titan student email.
-Students who did not apply by the deadline can reach out to the EFSC Foundation, plus also research external scholarships and apply for need-based financial aid.
+Students who did not apply by the September deadline can reach out to the EFSC Foundation to explore options plus also research external scholarships and apply for need-based financial aid.

 Scholarships are a form of student aid that’s considered a gift that a student does not have to repay.
 They’re often based on scholastic achievement or special talent and some scholarships consider a student’s financial need.
 Remember that any outside aid, including scholarships, is considered in your aid package and must be reported to the Office of Financial Aid.